jeffswt/exponential-chaos/documentation/updates.md

 ## 0.12.x Community Update

+### 0.12.6.22 | 26/07/16
+ * Entity graphics supports rotation for now.
+ * Updated a pack of textures and entities in `Minecraft2D` to comply to certain changes in the entity type JSON format.
+ * Fixed low-definition textures blurry in inventory.

 ### 0.12.6.7 | 25/07/16
  * Updated the entity type JSON format to allow more than one block state per entity type.
 This can be used to solve the overflowing of the creative